apptainer/sif/CONTRIBUTING.md

 #### Process

-1. Essential bug fix PRs should be sent to both master and release branches.
+1. Essential bug fix PRs should be sent to both `master` and release branches (if applicable).
-2. Small bug fix and feature enhancement PRs should be sent to master only.
+1. Small bug fix and feature enhancement PRs should be sent to `master` only.
-3. Follow the existing code style precedent, especially for C. For Golang, you will mostly conform to the style and form enforced by the "go fmt" and "golint" tools for proper formatting.
-4. Ensure any install or build dependencies are removed before doing a build to test your PR locally.
+1. Follow the existing code style precedent.
+Use [golangci-lint](https://golangci-lint.run) to ensure your code is properly formatted and free of lint.
-5. For any new functionality, please write appropriate go tests that will run as part of the Continuous Integration (Circle CI) system.
+1. For any new functionality, please write appropriate tests that will run as part of the continuous integration system ([CircleCI](https://circleci.com/gh/sylabs/workflows/sif)).
-6. The project's default copyright and header have been included in any new source files.
+1. Ensure the project's default copyright and header have been included in any new source files.
-7. Make sure you have implemented a local `make test` and all tests succeed before submitting the PR.
+1. Make sure you have run `go test ./...` and all tests succeed before submitting the PR.
-8. Is the code human understandable?
+1. Is the code human understandable?
 This can be accomplished via a clear code style as well as documentation and/or comments.
-9. The pull request will be reviewed by others, and finally merged when all requirements are met.
+1. The pull request will be reviewed by others, and finally merged when all requirements are met.
-10. Documentation must be provided if necessary (next section)
+1. Documentation must be provided if necessary (next section)

 #### Documentation